marjoleinF/gamtree/README.md

 it is advised to restrict this part to only a single smooth or predictor of interest.

-Again we specify `Pn` as the response, regressed on a smoothing spline of `PAR`, and we specify `Species` as the only potential partitioning variable.
+We specify `Pn` as the response, regressed on a smoothing spline of `PAR`, and we specify `Species` as the only potential partitioning variable.
 Furthermore, we specify the `cluster` argument, to account for the fact that individual observations are nested within plants: